-- While a touch of personality is important in any resume, you should keep things sleek and professional if you’re seeking a customer service coordination role.
+- While a touch of personality is important, you should keep your resume sleek and professional while seeking a customer service coordination role.
 It isn’t that you can’t provide your staff with a fun work environment: Just maintain a level of professionalism that tells people to take you seriously.

 - How long should my resume be?

 - Make sure you keep it at a page or shorter.
-It can be tough to narrow down your extensive skill set and valuable experience, but again: This is your opportunity to show how effectively you cut to the point and communicate clearly by pulling everything together.
+It can be tough to narrow down your extensive experiences or part with a compelling snippet about boosting quarterly sales, but again: This is your opportunity to show how effectively and clearly you communicate your points by pulling everything together.

 - How do I customize my resume to individual jobs?

-- Take a look at the job description again.
+- Look over the job description again.
 Then look for any buzzwords or key phrases that jump out and make you think “That’s me!”.
-Once you’ve worked those into your resume smoothly, you’re good to go!
+Once you’ve worked those MS Teams and outbound calling skills into your resume, you’re good to go!